COLL 005 Information Literacy-Information Technology Skills

 Students with proven ability and sufficient background in a given subject may apply for an independent study course in that subject.
 Independent study courses are offered for a maximum of 4 credits and are officially numbered 095 for sophomores and 195 for juniors and seniors.
 First-year students are not eligible to enroll in an independent study.
 An independent study may be undertaken only upon the recommendation of the head of the department after departmental discussion, and may not be used to fulfill Core Curriculum requirements.
 Independent study forms can be obtained online.
 These courses can be taken for a letter grade or as "P/NP."

 Advanced students of proven ability and sufficient background in a given subject may apply to assist a faculty member to do advanced research.
 Directed research is offered to students in the major for a maximum of 3 credits which may not count toward the major.
 Directed research may be undertaken only upon the recommendation of the faculty research supervisor and the head of the department after departmental discussion.
 Directed research courses are numbered 179 in the department concerned.
 No more than six credits of directed research will count toward graduation credits for the Mills degree.
-The Directed Research form is available online.
+Students register for directed research online.
 These courses are "P/NP" only.

 Continuing juniors and seniors who have been at Mills for at least one semester and who have a semester and cumulative grade point average of 2.0 or higher are eligible for internships for academic credit.
 Internships are offered for 3 credits and may not count in the major, unless required.
 No more than two internships will count toward graduation credits for the Mills degree, and all internships require an active academic encounter that includes some aspect of research, learning, and intellectual growth.
 Clerical duties may never comprise the majority of the experience.
 All credit internships may be completed on or off campus; on campus internships must be unpaid; off-campus internships may be paid or unpaid.
 Internships must be approved in advance by a faculty supervisor, the faculty advisor, and the Academic Standing Committee; therefore, retroactive approval is not permitted.